 Using AI Tools in Your Singapore Business: PDPA Compliance Considerations

-AI tools have gone from a novelty to a daily staple for Singapore SMEs.
-ChatGPT drafts customer emails.
-Microsoft Copilot summarises meeting notes.
-Google Gemini helps your team analyse sales data.
-These tools are genuinely useful — and most business owners adopt them without a second thought about what data they're feeding in.
+AI tools have gone from a novelty to a daily fixture for Singapore SMEs.
+ChatGPT drafts customer replies.
+Copilot summarises meeting notes.
+Gemini crunches sales data.
+These tools are genuinely useful, and most business owners adopt them without stopping to consider what personal data is flowing into them.

-That oversight can be costly.
-Singapore's Personal Data Protection Act 2012 (PDPA) does not make an exception for AI platforms.
-The moment personal data about your customers, employees, or prospects enters an AI tool, your PDPA obligations apply — and most off-the-shelf AI tools are built and hosted overseas, which adds a second layer of compliance risk under the Transfer Limitation Obligation.
+That oversight creates real legal exposure.
+Singapore's PDPA does not make exceptions for AI platforms.
+The moment personal data about your customers, employees, or prospects enters an AI tool, your PDPA obligations are in play — and since most off-the-shelf AI tools are hosted overseas, you are also triggering the Transfer Limitation Obligation.

 What Counts as Personal Data Under the PDPA?

-Before diving into AI-specific rules, it helps to be precise about what the PDPA protects.
-Under Section 2 of the Personal Data Protection Act 2012, personal data means data — whether true or not — about an individual who can be identified from that data, or from that data and other information the organisation has or is likely to have access to.
+Under Section 2 of the PDPA, personal data means data about an individual who can be identified from that data, or from that data combined with other information your organisation has access to.

 - Customer names, email addresses, phone numbers, and NRIC numbers